 How to Book

-From Friday 18 November 2022, Māori and Pacific peoples aged 40 to 49 will be eligible for a second booster, to provide additional protection from COVID-19.
+Māori and Pacific peoples aged 40 to 49 are eligible for a second booster, to provide additional protection from COVID-19.
 Read more on the Unite against COVID-19 website.

 First and second booster vaccines are available through walk-in and booked appointments at Māori and Pacific providers, pharmacies, general practice and other locations across our region.
 Appointments can be booked at BookMyVaccine.nz or by calling the COVID-19 Vaccination Healthline on 0800 28 29 26.